ReillyBova/COS426-Website/src/content/HomePage/HomePage.md

 ### Late Policy
 Assignments are due at 11:55PM on their posted due dates, where submission time is determined by the file date of the file upload.
 Following a very brief grace period (which students should confirm with an instructor beforehand), one minute late is the same as one day late.
 Note that if any part of an assignment is submitted late, the entire assignment will be marked late.
 To submit an assignment late, remove all uploads from the online submission system, since instructors will grade partial submissions as-is (whereas no submissions are marked late).
 Note that work cannot be accepted after Dean's Date without a Dean's recommendation.

 Late assignments are marked down 1/4 of the full grade *per day or partial day* late.
-The penalties for a student's first three late days are automatically waived.
+This said, students may elect to wave up to three days of late penalties.
 Additional late penalties will be waived only in the case of unforeseeable circumstances like medical emergencies, as documented by a student's Dean or Director of Studies.
 Note that late days cannot be used for the final project as it is due on Dean's Date

 ### Regrades
 Students who feel they have been incorrectly graded may write a short private <piazza-link></piazza-link> post describing the potential grading mistake.
 All regrade requests must be posted within two weeks of when the potential grading error was made.